 What’s a tian?
 In spite of sounding rather middle-Eastern or even oriental, it’s a Provençal pan made of clay, enamelled in bright colours, which they use to cook vegetable gratins in.
 Or, indeed, tian, as it’s also the name of the dish.

-If pottery wasn’t fragile and rather heavy, I’d have a collection brought over from my French voyages… As it is I need to use boring mass-produced vessels to cook my tians et al in.
+If pottery wasn’t fragile and rather heavy, I’d have a collection brought over from my French voyages… As it is I need to use boring mass-produced vessels to cook my tians and everything else in.

 Tians come in all sorts, all being basically roasted vegetables with cheese.
 Rice is a common ingredient, sometimes potatoes are added, and spinach is a veritable tian king.
 Eggs are frequently added but I skipped them here except for one yolk, aiming for a less quiche-y flavour.

 Both spinach and courgette are watery vegetables so spinach needs to be blanched or wilted in the microwave and squeezed out.
 Courgette needs no pre-boiling; salt it and let it sit for a while to drain moisture.

 A great veggie dish